0n0w1c/electric-grid/readme.md

 Small poles and substations are for power distribution and collection
 Medium, big and huge poles are for power transmission only

+Transformators do function as expected if connected in parallel.
+Very similair to [Electric Transformators](https://mods.factorio.com/mod/Electric_Transformators) but a little different.
+Do not place the transformator in the supply area of an electric pole.

 Objective:
 Build an electric network infrastructure that more closely follows the Factorio way:
 Build a main power grid using huge poles, to operate similar to a main bus.